junhaotu2000/ROB-530-Final-Project/README.md

 ```
 ---

-# 3. Prepare for dataset & run simulations
+# 5. Prepare for dataset & run simulations
-Download the dataset from link: https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets
+Download the dataset from link: https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets.
-make a folder named "dataset" in ORB-SLAM3, and unzip the dataset into this folder
+Make a folder named "dataset" in ORB-SLAM3, and unzip the dataset into this folder.
 ```shell
 cd ~
 mkdir -p Datasets/EuRoc